jacbz/NornsVAE/README.md

 If you have trouble installing the requirements, see the [Troubleshooting Guide](TROUBLESHOOTING.md).

+If you wish to uninstall, delete the `nornsvae` environment with `conda env remove --name nornsvae` or [uninstall](https://github.com/conda-forge/miniforge#uninstallation) Miniforge altogether.

 #### Run
 Once you have installed all dependencies, simply navigate to the `server` folder and run the server using `python server.py`.
 Make sure that you are in the NornsVAE environment: `conda activate nornsvae`